 Who to Call When Someone Dies

-When someone dies various parties must be immediately notified, including:
+Depending upon the circumstances, various parties must be immediately notified when someone dies, including:

 - The attending physician, a coroner or medical examiner to officially pronounce the death.
 If the deceased was in a hospital or other care facility, this is typically arranged by the staff.